specdown/specdown/docs/cli/running_specs.md

 ```

-### Using a Temporary Running Directory: `--temporary-running-directory`
+### Using a Temporary Working Directory: `--temporary-workspace-directory`

-You ask specdown to create a temporary running directory for the commands to be
+You ask specdown to create a temporary workspace directory for the commands to be
-executed in using the `--temporary-running-directory` argument.
+executed in using the `--temporary-workspace-directory` argument.

-And we can create a spec called `temporary_running_dir_example.md`:
+And we can create a spec called `temporary_workspace_dir_example.md`:

 ```` markdown
 # Demo Spec